eMahtab/number-of-islands/README.md

 Output: 3
 ```

-The idea is to use DFS to traverse all the cells one by one, and while traversing each cell, recursively traversing all the neighboring cells from that cell.
+The idea is to use DFS to traverse all the cells one by one, and while traversing each cell, recursively traversing all the neighbouring cells from that cell.

-If the cell represents water we will immediately return 0; otherwise If the cell represents a land, then we will mark it water (so that we don't traverse that cell again) and then traverse all its neighbours.
+If the cell represents water we will immediately return; otherwise If the cell represents a land, then we will mark it water (so that we don't traverse that cell again) and then traverse all its neighbours.

-This way we will be able to traverse the one entire island and at the end we return 1 for one single island.
+This way we will be able to traverse the one entire island.

 ### Case 1 : When we can only move horizontally (left, right) and vertically (top, down)
 e.g. below 10*10 matrix have total 9 islands (note that we can only move horizontally, vertically and not diagonally)